MobeenAshraf/flexdinesh.github.io/Readme.md

-# Dinesh Pandiyan
+# Mobeen Ashraf

-This repo holds my **Dev Landing Page**, a one stop shop to everything I do online. 🎉
+This is the repo for my **Personal site**. 🎉

-`master` branch has the deploy files.
-The source code is in `dev` branch [here](https://github.com/flexdinesh/flexdinesh.github.io/tree/dev).
+The source code is a fork from [here](https://github.com/flexdinesh/flexdinesh.github.io/).

 ## License

-MIT © Dinesh Pandiyan
+MIT © Mobeen Ashraf